RoboCore/AlphaNumericDisplay/README.txt

 	RoboCore Alphanumeric Display Library
 		(v1.0 - 30/10/2012)

-  Alphanumeric Display library, based on the Sparkfun library (see 1st link).
+  Alphanumeric Display library, based on the Sparkfun library for the driver.
+	(last tested with Arduino 0023)

   Released under the Beerware licence